-Each selected test point for the child headform shall also be a minimum of 165 mm rearwards of the bonnet leading edge reference line, as defined in paragraph 3.6.
+- be rearward of the WAD1000 line or.
+Each selected test point for the child headform shall also be a minimum of 165-82,5 mm rearwards of the bonnet leading edge reference line, whichever is the most rearward at the point of measurement, as defined in paragraph 3.6.

-If the WAD1700 line is located in the windscreen test area, as defined in paragraph 3.36, at any point, [2] selected test points on the windscreen test area for the child headform impactor shall, at time of first contact:
+If the WAD1700 line is located, at any point, in the windscreen test area, as defined in paragraph 3.36, at any point., [2] impact points selected test points on the windscreen test area for the child headform impactor_shall, at time of first contact:

-- be a minimum of 165 mm apart, - be a minimum of 82.5 mm forwards of the windscreen rear reference line, as defined in paragraph 3.35, or forwards of the WAD1700 line what ever is most forward. - 7.3.3.1 These minimum distances are to be set with a flexible tape held tautly along the outer surface of the vehicle.
-If, however, the vehicle configuration does not allow the number of eighteen impact points to be reached while maintaining the minimum spacing between impact points, then less than eighteen tests may be performed.
+be a minimum of 165 mm apart,

+be forward of the WAD1700 line or a minimum of 82.5 mm forwards of the windscreen rear reference line, as defined in paragraph 3.35252 or forwards of the WAD1700 line what ever whichever is most forward.

-- 7.3.3.2 The points selected for testing shall be indicated in the test report. - 7.3.4 The point of first contact of the headform impactor shall be within $a \pm 10$ mm tolerance to the selected impact location. - 7.3.5 The headform velocity at the time of impact shall be $[8.9 \pm 0.2 \text{ m/s} (32 \text{ km/h})]$ [which simulates the vehicle impact speed of 40 km/h, the shape category of the vehicle under test and the location of each selected test point.].
+- 7.3.32.1.
+These minimum distances are to be set with a flexible tape held tautly along the outer surface of the vehicle.
+If, however, the vehicle configuration does not allow the number of eighteen impact points to be reached while maintaining the minimum spacing between impact points, then less than eighteen tests may be performed. - 7.3.32.2.
+The points selected for testing shall be indicated in the test report. - 7.3.54.
+The headform velocity at the time of impact shall be $[\frac{8.9 \cdot 9.7 \pm 0.2 \text{ m/s}}{(\frac{32 \text{ km/h}}{1000 \text{ smulates the vehicle impact speed of 40 km/h}, the shape category of the vehicle under test and the location of each selected test point.].$